oasysai/oasysdb/docs/pull_request_template.md

 ### Chore checklist

+- [ ] I formatted my code according to the style and linter guidelines.
-- [ ] I have updated the documentation accordingly.
+- [ ] If applicable, I updated the documentation accordingly.
-- [ ] I have added comments to most of my code, particularly in hard-to-understand areas.
+- [ ] I added comments to most of my code, particularly in hard-to-understand areas.